l05er29/8bit_MP/README.md

 ## Conclusion

 This 8-bit dual pipeline superscalar RISC-V processor leverages the advantages of RISC architecture and superscalar execution to achieve high performance.
-By carefully managing hazards and optimizing the pipeline, this design aims to provide efficient instruction throughput for embedded applications.
+By carefully managing hazards and optimizing the pipeline, this design aims to provide efficient instruction throughput.
+The processor was designed with flexibility in mind, allowing it to execute many of the standard RISC-V assembly instructions correctly, as it directly adapts general instruction codes for compatibility with existing RISC-V assemblers.

+While the current design has achieved significant improvements in performance, some enhancements were not completed due to time constraints.
+Notably, a two-bit dynamic branch predictor was intended to be implemented to improve branch prediction accuracy.
+This feature, if completed, would have further optimized instruction throughput by reducing branch mispredictions and their associated penalties.

+Future improvements that could further enhance the microprocessor’s capabilities include:

+- **Increasing data bit width**
+- **Out-of-Order Execution**
+- **Dynamic Branch Prediction**
+- **Speculative Execution**

+These enhancements, if implemented, could push the performance of the microprocessor even further, making it more suitable for a broader range of applications and more demanding computational tasks.

+---